moov2/dotnet-mvc-boilerplate/README.md

 It is a good idea to run the *assets* target in the **commit.build** build script to generate all the JavaScript & CSS for the project.

+## Features

+* Uses Simple.Data to enable support for a wide range of database engines.
+* Integration with Simple.Data.Mongo for easy connectivity with a Mongo DB datastore.
+* User authentication process complete with roles that also includes the ability to create the primary admin user.
+* Demonstrates how to secure public methods in Controllers for authenticated users & authenticated users who are admins.
+* Unit test suite that is also integrated with the build script.
+* Provides a simple, customisable & responsive layout that works x-browser & x-device.

 ## Third Party Libraries

 Below is a list of all the third party frameworks & tools used in the boilerplate.